 If we disagree, this exercise clearly highlights the diff between their priorities and mine.
 The question becomes: do I provide more steer based on my own experience, or bet on the wisdom of a fresh pair of eyes?

-I want to make sure the new EM gets enough space to adapt their individual leadership style to suit the needs of the team.
-It’s easy to add more structure and support incrementally if necessary.
-It doesn’t work the other way around.
-Being too prescriptive for too long will stifle ownership and creativity.
+I aim to give the new EM plenty of space to adapt their individual leadership style to the team.
+It’s easy to add more structure and support incrementally if necessary, but being too prescriptive for too long will stifle ownership and creativity.

 Expectations

 Let’s return to the onboarding guide.
-There’s another important component: expected outcomes.
+There’s one last important component: expected outcomes.
 What does success look like in this role?
-I’m not trying to rehash our progression framework but rather to put those expectations in context with my understanding of the team, the people, and what’s achievable within the time constraints of probation.
+I try to supplement our progression framework based on my understanding of the team, people, and challenges.
+I also want to frame what’s reasonably achievable within the time constraints of probation.

-Importantly, I’m describing the destination, not the route.
-For example, I won’t go into detail on manager handovers because they’re situational, but I’d expect a new EM to be supporting their full reporting line within 3 months.
-I keep an open dialogue on the journey towards these outcomes and help gather feedback from their peers and direct reports.
+I describe the destination rather than the route.
+For example, I expect new EMs to be supporting their full reporting line within ~2 months, but they get to own the handover process.
+I keep an open dialogue on the journey towards these outcomes and help gather feedback from peers and direct reports.
 I’m looking for a range of different signals, depending on the scope of the role.
 Some common themes include:

 - Developing a product/engineering partnership

-- Running productive meetings and iterating on team processes
+- Running productive meetings and iterating on ways of working

 - Building pace and quality into the delivery process